sds192fall2023/Lab1/README.md

 12. Open the Lab1.qmd file from the Files tab in RStudio.
 Follow the instruction in the file.

-13. When the file instruction tells you to commit your code, follow the instructions in the same video starting at 10:43 seconds:
+13. When the file instruction tells you to commit your code, follow the instructions in the same video starting at 10 minutes 43 seconds:

 <p><a href="https://youtu.be/sxErFMF7BJY?feature=shared&t=643"> Make a Commit and View More History from David Keyes.</a></p>